 Verb provides you with collections of bite-sized actionable activities that you can assign your team.
 Each activity is designed to highlight an expert-backed concept so that it can be applied to a workplace situation.

-Then, as a team, you meet to share learning, insights, and challenges, using the ready-to-go discussion guides.
+Then, as a team, you meet to share learnings, insights, and challenges, using the ready-to-go discussion guides.
 During these discussions, you practice mindful listening, peer learning, facilitation skills, and open sharing.

 Establishing a team culture of learning, sharing, and growing together in the domain of leadership and interpersonal skills establishes a foundation of connectedness and trust that is a springboard for high performance.